 2. Latency and Jitter

-Latency and jitter are types of packet loss that can occur when VoIP is used.
-Latency refers to the delay between the moment a device sends out a packet and the moment it is received by another device (or server).
-Jitter refers to the variation of a delay from one packet to another.
+Latency and jitter are two factors that can affect VoIP call quality.
+Latency refers to the delay between the moment a device sends out a data packet and the moment another device receives it.
+Jitter, on the other hand, is the variation in delay between packets.

-Latency is typically measured in milliseconds/seconds; it majorly depends on how precise the measurements need to be.
-Latency can be an issue for VoIP because it takes time for data to travel from one device to another, meaning packets might arrive exactly at different times.
+Latency is typically measured in milliseconds and can be an issue for VoIP if it’s too high; it can cause noticeable delays in conversation.
 This means that if there is any transmission delay, a jitter will also occur.

 3. No Location Tracking for Emergency Calls